universalbit-dev/gekko-m4-globular-cluster/docs/features/paper_trading.md

 The `PaperTrader` module can be integrated into a Gekko instance to test trading strategies.
 It allows users to simulate trades, track performance, and evaluate strategies before deploying them in live trading.

 ---
+> ⚠️ **Note on Ambiguity:**
+> Sometimes, terms like "real world" and "virtual space" can be confusing, especially when discussing simulated and real environments together.
+If you find yourself unsure about the meaning, check out [Word-sense disambiguation](https://en.wikipedia.org/wiki/Word-sense_disambiguation) for more context on how words can have multiple meanings depending on the context.